zukixa/level1/get-move/README.md

 **Outputs:**

-- `deltaX`: Integer equal to -1, 0, or 1 indicating the change in horizontal position.
+- `delta_x`: Integer equal to -1, 0, or 1 indicating the change in horizontal position.
-- `deltaY`: Integer equal to -1, 0, or 1 indicating the change in vertical position.
+- `delta_y`: Integer equal to -1, 0, or 1 indicating the change in vertical position.

 **Comments/Style:**